Driven grouse shooting: Rewilding, with ecotourism

-The Revive coalition describes Scotland's grouse moors as "impoverished" and suggests that an increase in woodland and scrub cover and reinstatement of functioning bogs could result in an upland landscape composed of a mosaic of different woodland, scrub and open habitats.
-This would support a greater abundance and diversity of wildlife, supply improved ecosystem services, be more resilient to environmental change, pests and diseases, and provide diverse resources and sources of income for local people.
+Describing Scotland's grouse moors as 'impoverished', the Revive Coalition suggests that increasing woodland and scrub cover and restoring functioning bogs could result in an upland landscape consisting of a mosaic of woodland, scrub and open habitats.
+This would support a greater abundance and diversity of wildlife, provide improved ecosystem services, be more resilient to environmental change, pests and disease, and provide diverse resources and income sources for local people.

-However, rewilding has been opposed by shooting organizations.
-The chief executive of Scottish Land and Estates, which represents many grouse moor owners, said: “It is recommending a complete change in the landscape of Scotland.
-The bonnie purple heather will give way to an unmanaged vista of scrub and scarce wildlife.”
+However, the practice of rewilding has encountered opposition from shooting organizations.
+The chief executive of Scottish Land and Estates, which represents many grouse moor owners, said: "It is recommending a complete change in the landscape of Scotland.
+The bonnie purple heather will give way to an unmanaged vista of scrub and scarce wildlife."

-In recent years a few large estates including grouse moors have been managed for the re-establishment of a more natural mosaic of habitats.
-Ecotourism is often a component, and ongoing shooting, especially of deer which prevent tree regrowth and in modern Britain have no natural predators, is often essential.
+In recent years, some large estates, including grouse moors, have been managed to restore the land to a more natural mosaic of habitats.
+Ecotourism is often a component, and continued shooting, especially of deer, which prevent tree regrowth and have no natural predators in modern Britain, is often essential.
 The Mar Lodge Estate aims to regenerate woodland including Caledonian forest.
-Cairngorms Connect has a 200-year vision, to restore woodland to its natural limit, including high altitude montane woodlands; restore blanket bog and forest bogs, and restore natural processes to river floodplains.
-These restoration projects are intended to deliver benefits to people: reducing flood-risk, storing carbon, and providing homes for wildlife, as well as great places for people to visit.
+Cairngorms Connect has a 200-year vision of restoring woodland to its natural limits, including high altitude montane woodlands, restoring blanket bog and forest bogs and restoring natural processes to river floodplains.
+These restoration projects are intended to bring benefits to people: reducing flood risk, storing carbon, and providing homes for more wildlife and great places for people to visit.
 Anders Holch Povlsen's "Wildland" plans for his Scottish estate, some 390 square kilometres in 2019, include restoring their parts of the Highlands "to their former magnificent natural state and repair the harm that man has inflicted on them".
 This vision includes not just the land itself, but also its many vulnerable buildings and communities.
 The Rothiemurchus Forest has not been managed for grouse and presents a patchwork of woods, bogs, and heather with rich wildlife.
 Alladale Wilderness Reserve, Creag Meagaidh, and Glen Affric are further examples of successful management of Scottish wildlife.
 Scottish Natural Heritage estimates that nature-based tourism in Scotland was worth £1.4 billion and supported 39,000 jobs in 2018.

 Intensive production of timber

-Plantations of Sitka spruce are almost the only form of intensive forestry that are economically practical in much of upland Britain – though not on all of it.
-They support only very limited wildlife.
+Plantations of Sitka spruce are almost the only form of intensive forestry that is economically viable in much of the British uplands – though not all.
+They support very little wildlife.

 Minimal management, sheep grazing

 A former grouse moor in Berwyn, Wales, was allowed to fall out of management in the 1990s.
-As the area was not managed to restore its natural rich mosaic of habitats, heather was replaced by rank, ungrazed grass, few species replaced the grouse, and predators (especially crows and foxes) flourished.
-The species specifically favoured by grouse moor management did particularly badly: within 20 years, lapwing became extinct at the site, golden plover declined by 90 per cent, and curlew declined by 79 per cent.
+As a result, heather was replaced by rank, ungrazed grass, and relatively few animal species moved in to replace the grouse.
+The lack of management also led to a proliferation of predator populations, especially of crows and foxes.
+The species that specifically benefitted from grouse moor management experienced significant local population declines: within 20 years, lapwing became extinct at the site, golden plover declined by 90 per cent, and curlew declined by 79 per cent.